 All monies paid by an applicant who has not attended any classes will be refunded if a request is received within 14 days after making initial payment of signing an enrollment agreement.
-An applicant requesting cancellation after attending class is entitled to a refund of any monies paid, in excess of the \$125.00 application / registration fee, if the request is made within 14 calendar days from the scheduled starting date of class.
+An applicant requesting cancellation after attending class is entitled to a refund of any monies paid if the request is made within 14 calendar days from the scheduled starting date of class.
 Students who cancel during this period will be financially responsible for any textbooks, kits, or supplies issued.
 Unused textbooks or any other student- issued equipment or supplies may be returned for a full refund, provided they are determined to be re-sellable and in new condition.
-Items returned for refund must be returned within seven days of cancellation.
+Items returned for a refund must be returned within seven days of cancellation.
+Applicants who have not visited the school prior to signing an enrollment agreement can request cancellation without penalty within 3 business days following the regularly scheduled orientation procedures or following a tour of the school and inspection of training equipment.
+Refunds for cancellations will be made within 30 days of the date of request.
+Applicants denied admission to the school are entitled to a full refund of all monies paid.